samherreid/samherreid.github.io/content/project/landslides.md

 <img src="Slide8.JPG" width="800" height="800" />

-**(d)** Airborne, downward-looking thermal image of one of the Black Rapids Glacier landslides deposited during the 2002 Denali Fault earthquake.
-Notice the shading effect from the giant boulders and the "cold" spots on the meters thick debris cover.
+**(d)** Downward-looking thermal image captured during a flight with [Martin Truffer](http://glacieradventures.blogspot.com/) over Black Rapids Glacier.
+Several landslides on Black Rapids Glacier, along with many others all arcoss the Alaska Range, were deposited during the 2002 Denali Fault earthquake.
+Notice the shading effect on surface temperature from the giant boulders and the "cold" spots on the meters thick debris cover.

 <img src="Slide9.JPG" width="800" height="800" />